“Don’t touch that!”

 Children are eager to have their world and experiences recognized by those they love, and personal attention shows them a positive example of how to treat others.

-They will feel more confident about interacting with social groups and build the self-esteem needed to succeed in school and life.
+They will feel more confident in social interactions and build the self-esteem needed to succeed in school and life.

-A child with special needs perceives the world differently than we do, which might be a difficult concept to grasp for those who are not afflicted in that particular way, so keep in mind that positive reinforcement despite the situation is the difference between scoring a win or suffering from a loss.
+A child with special needs perceives the world differently than we do, which might be challenging to grasp.
+So remember that despite the situation, positive reinforcements are the difference between scoring a win or suffering from a loss.

-Alternatively, special education tutoring is rapidly growing in popularity among those parents searching for additional tools and resources to help their child reach their excellence.
+Alternatively, special education tutoring is rapidly growing in popularity among those parents searching for additional tools and resources to help their child achieve excellence.

-A kind word, small physical gesture, or token of appreciation teaches a lot more than momentary gratification for a job well done.
+A kind word, small physical rewards, or token of appreciation teaches much more than momentary gratification for a job well done.

 You are teaching the building blocks of life.